On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: The Capital Model

 \end{definition}

-As in \cite{Article:Kovacevic2011} and \cite{FloresContro2022}, the aim of this paper is to study the probability that a household falls below the poverty line, i.e. the trapping probability.
-By Definition \ref{Chapter7:Definition3.1}, the capital level of the household follows a piecewise deterministic Markov process \citep{davis1984piecewise, davis2018markov} of compound Poisson-type, which is deterministic in-between the randomly occurring jump times at which large capital losses occur.
+Definition \ref{TheCapitalModel-Section2-Definition1} indicates that the capital level of the household follows a piecewise deterministic Markov process \citep{Article:Davis1984, Book:Davis1993} of compound Poisson-type.
+Namely, the capital evolves deterministically in-between the randomly occurring jump times at which capital losses occur.
+Consequently, the infinitisemal generator of the capital process without insurance coverage is given by

-The infinite-time trapping probability describes the distribution of the time at which a household becomes trapped, referred to as the trapping time.
-Given a household has initial capital $x$, their trapping time, denoted $\tau_x$, is given by